Engineering

 ENGR-100: Engineering Portal

-Credits 1.0Introduction to the field of engineering and its contributions to society.
-Emphasis on fundamental engineering concepts, engineering design, interdisciplinary teamwork, ethics, and problem solving.
-Additional topics of discussion include interpersonal skills and responsibilities, engaging and contributing to campus life, and the importance of student and professional organizations.
+Credits 1.0This course provides an introduction to the field of engineering and its impact on society.
+Emphasis is placed on fundamental engineering concepts, the engineering design process, interdisciplinary teamwork, ethics, and problem-solving.
+Additional topics include developing interpersonal skills, understanding professional responsibilities, engaging in campus life, and the significance of student and professional organizations.

 ENGR-104: Math Applic in Engineering